HOW TO PERM HAIR AT HOME TUTORIAL

 Aussie Miracle Curls Curl Defining Cream This affordable, drugstore option works great for permed curls.
 It defines curls and provides moisture, all while keeping the hair soft without crunch.

-2. Curl Enhancing Mousse & Foam
+2. Curl Enhancing Mousse & Foam For Your New Perm

 For adding volume and bounce to permed curls, these mousse products are excellent: